RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/bootloader.rst

     Before ESP-IDF V2.1
     ^^^^^^^^^^^^^^^^^^^

     Bootloaders built from very old versions of ESP-IDF (before ESP-IDF V2.1) perform less hardware configuration than newer versions.
-When using a bootloader from these early ESP-IDF versions and building a new app, enable the config option :ref:`CONFIG_APP_COMPATIBLE_PRE_V2_1_BOOTLOADERS`.
+When using a bootloader from these early ESP-IDF versions and building a new app, enable the config option :ref:`CONFIG_ESP32_COMPATIBLE_PRE_V2_1_BOOTLOADERS`.

     Before ESP-IDF V3.1
     ^^^^^^^^^^^^^^^^^^^

     Bootloaders built from versions of ESP-IDF before V3.1 do not support MD5 checksums in the partition table binary.
-When using a bootloader from these ESP-IDF versions and building a new app, enable the config option :ref:`CONFIG_APP_COMPATIBLE_PRE_V3_1_BOOTLOADERS`.
+When using a bootloader from these ESP-IDF versions and building a new app, enable the config option :ref:`CONFIG_ESP32_COMPATIBLE_PRE_V3_1_BOOTLOADERS`.

-    Before ESP-IDF V5.1
-    ^^^^^^^^^^^^^^^^^^^

-    Bootloaders built from versions of ESP-IDF prior to V5.1 do not support :ref:`CONFIG_ESP_SYSTEM_ESP32_SRAM1_REGION_AS_IRAM`.
-When using a bootloader from these ESP-IDF versions and building a new app you should not use this option.

 SPI Flash Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^